Pazundaung Township: Etymology

 The Burmese placename Pazundaung is of Mon origin; the original Mon placename Pasonde (မသုန်ဒဵု) literally translates as "five hills," consisting of Pudaw, Ma-u, Mahlwa, Peinne, and Nyaung hills.

 History

 After Alaungpaya annexed Dagon (now modern-day Yangon) in 1755, he appointed Thiri Ye Hla Kyawhtin to administer the village of Pazundaung.
 In 1757, Thiri Ye Hla Kyawhtin and the mayor of Yangon jointly renovated the Dhamma Wilatha temple in Pazundaung.

 Following the annexation of Lower Burma after the First and Second Anglo-Burmese Wars, Pazundaung continued to be administered as a village.
 Kinwun Mingyi U Kaung documented his travels in Pazundaung after making a pilgrimage to Shwedagon Pagoda in 1874.

 Population

-Pazundaung Township has 48,455 residents as of 2014 with 54.3% females and 45.7% male residents.
+Pazundaung Township has 48,455 residents as of 2014, with 54.3% females and 45.7% male residents.

 Landmarks

-Pazundaung township was the easternmost part of the original city plan laid out the British.
+Pazundaung township was the easternmost part of the original city plan laid out by the British.
 Some of the buildings and structures of "architectural significance" are now designated landmarks by the Yangon City Development Committee.